daryllxd/lifelong-learning/self-improvement/medium-the-mission-thrive-global.md

 - ***Stop dealing with stuff that no longer makes sense.*** You'll act with far more purpose, persistence, and boldness.
 - If you want more confidence, start striving toward the life you want.
 Even if you fail, you'll be proud of yourself.
 And if you're committed, you'll begin to succeed.
 You'll eventually get so much momentum that it becomes your new normal to operate at optimal levels.

-# UX Your Life: Applying the User-Centered Process To Your Life
 [Reference](https://www.smashingmagazine.com/2018/06/ux-your-life-user-centered-process/)

 - The Internet's advice on life: full of vague phrases/platitudes, implying attainable/achieved perfection, and calls for sudden/uninformed optimism.